Enhancing a Victim-Centered Approach:

 By the end of the training, participants will be able to:

-● have increased awareness on of human security and human trafficking, especially relating to women, children, and refuges refugees in the region;
+· have increased awareness on human security and human trafficking, especially women, children, and refuges in the region;

-● be able to identify key challenges, recognize and apply practical solutions to ensure that victims of trafficking are protected based on identified needs;
+· be able to identify key challenges, recognize and apply practical solutions to ensure that victims of trafficking are protected base of identified needs;

-● apply UNITAR-developed CityShare methodology to rate and compare each other’s anti- trafficking policies, and make specific action plans for local implementation and follow-up on lessons learned (via city-to-city cooperation, awareness raising activities, inter-governmental coordination, and other practical implementation examples); and
+· apply UNITAR-developed CityShare methodology to rate and compare each other’s anti- trafficking policies, and make specific action plans for local implementation and follow-up of lessons learned (via city-to-city cooperation, awareness raising activities, inter-governmental coordination, and other practical implementation examples); and

 IV.
 Content and structure